iguembes/iguembes.github.io/README.md

 # My portfolio's repository

 Public repository about my portfolio.

 ## About me

 I'm Industrial Engineer graduate in Peru with experience in logistics - supply chain management.
-Currently learning an online Professional Certificate in Coding and looking to collaborate on any project related to my goals.
+Currently learning an online Professional Certificate in Coding at MIT xPRO.

 ### Contact